Azure Security Center frequently asked questions (FAQ)

 How do I stop the automatic agent installation and workspace creation?

 You can turn off automatic provisioning for your subscriptions in the security policy but this is not recommended.
 Turning off automatic provisioning limits Security Center recommendations and alerts.
-Automatic provisioning is required for subscriptions on the Standard pricing tier.
 To disable automatic provisioning:

 If your subscription is configured for the Standard tier, open the security policy for that subscription and select the Free tier.